IBM-Bluemix-Docs/containers/cs_tutorials.md

 -   Create a Kubernetes cluster with one worker node
 -   Install the CLIs for using the Kubernetes API and managing Docker images
--   Create a private image repository in IBM {{site.data.keyword.Bluemix_notm}} Container Registry to store your images
+-   Create a private image repository in {{site.data.keyword.registrylong}} to store your images
 -   Add the Watson Tone Analyzer {{site.data.keyword.Bluemix_notm}} service to the cluster so that any app in the cluster can use the service

 ## Time required